The Classic (2003 film)

-The Classic (Korean: 클래식) is a 2003 South Korean romance melodrama film directed by Kwak Jae-yong.
+The Classic (Korean: 클래식) is a 2003 South Korean romantic drama film written and directed by Kwak Jae-yong.
+It stars Son Ye-jin in a dual role, along with Zo In-sung and Cho Seung-woo.

 Plot

 The film tells the parallel love stories of a mother and daughter.
-The story of the mother is told partially in flashbacks.
+The story of the mother is told partially in flashbacks to the setting of South Korea under Park Chung Hee's military regime in 1968.

 The movie starts in the present day.
 The daughter, Ji-hye (Son Ye-jin), is cleaning-up around her house when she comes across a box full of old letters and a diary that detail the story of her mother, Joo-hee (who is also played by Son Ye-jin).
 Periodically in the movie, Ji-hye reads one of these letters, which starts a flashback scene in which the story of the mother is told.
-These flashbacks are intertwined with Ji-hye's own story, in which she falls for a fellow student, Sang-min (Jo In-sung), who is involved with the school theater.
+These flashbacks are intertwined with Ji-hye's own story, in which she falls for a fellow student, Sang-min (Zo In-sung), who is involved with the school theater.

 The movie tells the story of both relationships.
 The mother, Joo-hee, visits the countryside as a student one summer and meets Joon-ha (Cho Seung-woo).
 Together they explore the countryside, playing near a river which they both will always remember as their special place.
 When a storm starts they take shelter together under a tree, but not before Joo-hee twists her ankle and is rendered helpless.
 Joon-ha carries her on his back and they struggle home, only to be confronted by her angry parents.
 Before they separate, Joo-hee gives him a necklace, which he keeps close as a precious reminder of their time together.

 Unfortunately, as often happens in affairs of the heart, a third party prevents any deepening of their relationship.
 Joo-hee has been promised by her parents as a bride to Tae-soo, Joon-ha's friend.
 But Tae-soo, a noble friend, finds out about Joo-hee and Joon-ha's attraction for each other and helps the two communicate secretly by letting them use his own name in place of Joon-ha's in their letters.
 When Tae-soo's father finds this out, however, he beats Tae-soo.
 Tae-soo tries unsuccessfully to commit suicide so that his two friends can be together.